klientjs/core/README.md

 *We can imagine a lot of possibilities, of course you can open an issue to purpose your own.*

+**Additionally, you can refer to the [example implementation](https://github.com/klientjs/example) of Klient packages, used in a web project based on React which consumes a full mocked REST API.**

 ## Requirements

 - [Node](https://nodejs.org/) >= v12